 Our affinity groups facilitate relationship-building among attorneys with shared interests and backgrounds, and provide a forum in which traditional and peer-mentoring opportunities may develop and flourish.
 In addition, our affinity groups play a key role in the firm's ongoing endeavors regarding law student recruitment, associate mentoring and peer networking, career development, workplace inclusion, retention and community involvement.
 The firm sponsors affinity groups that are open to all attorneys who are interested in participating.

-Our affinity groups vary depending on office location and currently include Asian attorneys; black/African-American attorneys; Latino/Hispanic attorneys; LGBT attorneys; parents and mothers; and women attorneys.
+Our affinity groups vary depending on office location and currently include Asian attorneys; black/African-American attorneys; Latino/Hispanic attorneys; LGBT attorneys; parents; and women attorneys.
 The groups meet regularly and discuss topics relevant to their communities, practice areas, professional experiences and personal interests.
 Meetings vary from casual conversations to structured sessions with agendas and guest speakers.

 Throughout the year, members of our Diversity Committees, Women's Initiatives Committee and affinity groups spearhead the planning of events and programs for the Skadden community to enjoy.
 The following are examples of recent events hosted by our affinity groups:

 - Asian Affinity Group: For each of the past several years, the Asian Affinity Group has presented a special tea tasting event facilitated by specialists from a local tea house.
 In celebration of Asian-Pacific American Heritage Month, the group hosted a documentary screening of "Ahead of the Majority," a film about U.S. Rep. Patsy T. Mink, the first woman of color and the first Asian-American woman elected to Congress, followed by a Q&A session with Patsy Mink's daughter, Gwendolyn Mink.